mansharma25/HR-Data-Analytics/README.md

 🔹 **Looking for a Data Analyst role in Germany**
 🔹 Open to networking, feedback, and collaborations!

-📩 Feel free to connect with me on [LinkedIn](your-linkedin-profile)
+📩 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/manoj-kumar/)
-📂 Check out my project repository: [GitHub](your-github-repo-link)

 🔗 **#DataAnalytics #PowerBI #HRAnalytics #DataScience #OpenToWork #JobSearch**